yochaigal/cairn/wip/2e/forest-seeds.md

 ## Creating a Forest

 Follow this procedure for any forested terrain in a region.
+If a conflict or interesting pattern emerges, be open to restating or modifying any earlier results!

 ### Materials Required